mrc-ide/individual/joss/paper.md

 interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

+In many cases, especially during epidemic scenarios, a variety of models must be quickly developed to be useful for informing policy.
+Even under normal research settings, models should be easy to develop and fast to run, to facilitate the evaluation of various hypotheses and comparison to data.

 `Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
 It has already been